강의

 8. [Appendix] Interview Practice

-• Provide the overall flow of how the operating system is connected to the CPU, memory, and disk
+• Provides an overall flow of how the operating system connects with CPU, memory, and disk

-• Visual understanding structure from process creation to scheduling and memory virtualization, step by step
+• Structured for visual understanding step-by-step, from process creation to scheduling and memory virtualization

 2⃣Complex OS concepts at a glance!
 Using intuitive diagrams and handwritten notes

-• It helps you understand complex OS concepts such as user mode/kernel mode, paging, and scheduling step by step by adding handwritten notes directly on intuitive diagrams.
+• Complex OS concepts such as user mode/kernel mode, paging, and scheduling are explained step-by-step by adding handwritten notes directly on intuitive diagrams to aid understanding.

-• In particular, we follow the flow of how the CPU and operating system interact to execute programs and handle input/output with detailed diagrams, aiming for complete understanding rather than rote memorization of concepts.
+• In particular, it follows the flow of how the CPU and operating system interact to execute programs and handle input/output with detailed diagrams, aiming for complete understanding rather than rote memorization of concepts.

 The detailed process of executing program instructions

-3⃣ Perfect Dissection of 'Deadlock' with Code and Diagrams!
+3⃣ Complete Dissection of 'Deadlock' with Code and Diagrams!
 In-Depth Analysis of Core OS Mechanisms

-• We cover process synchronization techniques such as semaphores and mutexes, along with deadlock occurrence conditions and resolution strategies, in depth through actual code examples and resource allocation graph illustrations.
+• It covers in depth process synchronization techniques such as semaphores and mutexes, as well as the conditions for deadlock occurrence and resolution strategies, through actual code examples and resource allocation graph diagrams.

-• Additionally, from paging, segmentation, and other virtual memory operating principles to disk I/O scheduling and file allocation methods, we provide detailed analysis of complex algorithms and mechanisms with visual materials to deliver essential knowledge needed for interviews and practical work.
+• Additionally, from virtual memory operating principles such as paging and segmentation to disk I/O scheduling and file allocation methods, we provide in-depth analysis of complex algorithms and mechanisms with visual materials to deliver essential knowledge needed for interviews and practical work.

 👀 Course Preview